2019 Open Inquiry Awards Winners

 Dr. Abrams, however, refuses simply disappear, or to cede his institution to opponents of open inquiry and viewpoint diversity.
 Nor does he allow illiberal actors define the academy – neither for himself nor the public.
 Instead, Dr. Abrams remains as committed as ever to highlighting positive developments, identifying exemplars, and formulating constructive and data-driven approaches to the challenges universities face.
 Responding to unjust treatment with this kind of grace requires a level of courage and moral conviction that we desperately need more of within institutions of higher learning – and indeed our society more broadly.

-Selected media publications, scholarly essays and books by Samuel Abrams available here.
+Selected media publications and scholarly essays by Samuel Abrams can be found here.

 Awarded to an academic who, through research or another form of scholarship, has greatly contributed to understanding of open inquiry, viewpoint diversity and constructive disagreement.